INTRODUCTION TO CRITICAL READING

 Click on the links in the right-hand column to read tips for analyzing your assignment sheet, understanding the requirements, and managing your time.

 So You’ve Got a Writing Assignment.
 Now What?
-(WAC Clearinghouse, Corrine E. Hinton) (PDF)
+(Corrine E. Hinton, WAC Clearinghouse) (PDF)

 In this chapter from Writing Spaces: Readings on Writings, Volume 1, you will find “guidelines for interpreting writing assignments” including specific questions to ask yourself as you work through understanding an assignment.

-Understanding Assignments (UNC at Chapel Hill, The Writing Center)
+Understanding Assignments (UNC Chapel Hill, The Writing Center)

 “The first step in any successful college writing venture is reading the assignment.
 While this sounds like a simple task, it can be a tough one.
 This handout will help you unravel your assignment and begin to craft an effective response.
 Much of the following advice will involve translating typical assignment terms and practices into meaningful clues to the type of writing your instructor expects.
 See our online demonstration for more tips.”